 Protein consists of amino acids, which helps repair and rebuild muscle.
 The protein you eat helps reverse damage, build muscle, and prepare you for ongoing workouts.
 The scientific way of explaining this phenomenon is called “protein synthesis.”
 It is recommended to consume 0.2-0.5 grams of protein per kilogram of body weight after a workout, which is around 10-30 grams of protein for most people.
 Individual needs differ depending on weight, workout duration and intensity.
 Athletes may need to consume more protein than the average person.

 Carbohydrates also play a role in muscle recovery because they help replenish energy stores.
-TUSOL’s smoothie blends contain a balance of both 20 grams of protein and carbohydrates to support recovery.
+TUSOL’s smoothie and latte blends contain a balance of both 20 grams of protein and carbohydrates to support recovery.
 Ideally, protein should be eaten within 30 minutes after completing a workout because intense activity increases muscle protein breakdown.
 Although not as effective for recovery, it is still helpful to fuel your body any time after activity.

 What type of protein is best after a workout?